Once autumn arrives, the first water infiltrations on panoramic sunroofs occur.

 8 – Infiltration through roof bar seals

-Infiltration through the roof bars is not very common, but water can sometimes seep through the roof bar fixing screws.
+Seepage through the roof bars is not very common, but water can sometimes seep through the roof bar fixing screws.

 You can change the roof bar seals or use silicone sealant.

-Here’s the article I wrote about it:
+Here’s the article I wrote on the subject:

 You had infiltrations that you solved say it in the comments